p-m-p/slider/README.md

 be used to filter the set of slides (`$slides`) before the transition takes place.
 An example of this can be seen in the `box-slider-fx-blinds.js` adaptor.
-This filter uses the jQuery filter method but if you pass a function then that function will be bound to the unfiltered `$slides` jQuery object and will recieve the index as the first paramter and the plugin settings as the second.
+This filter uses the jQuery filter method but if you pass a function then that function will be bound to the unfiltered `$slides` jQuery object and will receive the index as the first paramter and the plugin settings as the second.

 ```javascript
 adaptor.initialize = function ($box, $slides, settings) {